 These mini-projects allow you to study a range of research areas with different supervisors, enabling you to develop your research skills and to make an informed plan at the end of your first year for your main PhD thesis project.

 Your main PhD project is carried out during this three-year period.
 You may attend additional short courses during this time, and we will encourage you to present your work at international conferences.
 Your final PhD thesis will be submitted at the end of year four.

-You will have a good honours (minimum requirement is a 2:1) or master's degree in a relevant discipline.
-As this is a multi-disciplinary programme degrees may be in a range of science subjects, but the applicant should be able to demonstrate in their research statement how they will apply this to molecular, genetic or lifecourse epidemiology.
+You will have a good honours degree (minimum requirement is a 2:1) or master's degree in a relevant discipline.
+As this is a multi-disciplinary programme, degrees may be in a range of science subjects, but the applicant should be able to demonstrate in their research statement how they will apply this to molecular, genetic or lifecourse epidemiology.

 See international equivalent qualifications on the International Office website.

 English language requirements

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 The programme is based within the Population Health Sciences department of Bristol Medical School, but includes supervisors from other departments in the university who are involved in population health research.
 Research in the Department of Population Health Sciences contributes to significant healthcare improvements and policy change around the world.
 It is collaborative and multidisciplinary, with staff coming from a wide range of academic disciplines and clinical specialties.
 Many of our supervisors and students are based in the MRC Integrative Epidemiology Unit, but there are research opportunities with supervisors in a number of other centres and groups within the University.
 Further information can be found on our research webpages.